thequietlife/CTI-101/assets/networking fundamentals.md

 ### Bit Sending

-Everything on the internet - emails, cat videos - all come down to these ones and zeros being delivered by electronic pulses, light beams, radio waves
+Everything on the internet - emails, cat videos - all come down to these ones and zeros being delivered by electronic pulses, light beams, radio waves.

 ### IP Addresses + DNS